riscv/riscv-elf-psabi-doc/riscv-elf.md

 to address literals in the GOT.
 This code model is position independent.
 Does not apply to the ILP32 ABIs.

+## <a name=dynamic-linking /> Dynamic linking

+Lazily bound functions must follow the standard calling conventions.
+The resolver in the dynamic linker will save/restore `a0-a7` for integer calling convention and save/restore `fa0-fa7` for hardware floating-point calling convention to avoid ruining the arguments before jumping to the resolved function.
+If there is any need to support non-standard calling convention for lazily bound functions, the symbol needs to be decorated using `STO_RISCV_BIND_NOW`.
+With the attribute in the symbol, the function call will not go through the resolver in the dynamic linker.
+The function address will be resolved during program loading.

 # <a name=c-types></a> C type details

 ## <a name=c-type-sizes></a> C type sizes and alignments